jouellnyc/UART/esp32_rs485/README.md

 ###  Upfront Notes on Power

-- A 5V wall power brick "makes ground and 5V available" on a shared bread board.
+- As with the RS-422 setup, a 5V wall power brick "makes ground and 5V available" on a shared bread board for the RS-485 modules.

-Why?
-Neither of these esp32 devices seemed to give adequate output power to power the modules (which use a MAX390 chip).
-Such is life with esp32 boards.
-I intend to retry with esp32's from Espressif themselves versus those used here.
--  USB is used to power the esp32s.

 ![pic](./pics/esp32_rs422.jpg)